andrewetobin/checks-for-understanding/module-2/backend/week_one.md

 How would I add 'granola bar' to things you should have when hiking?
 **activities[:hiking][:supplies]+= 'granola bar'**

 24. What are the 4 Principles of OOP?
-Give a one sentence explanation of each.
+Give a one sentence explanation of each. **Abstraction: complexity is hidden from user.
+Encapsulation putting related code together, SRP, organization.
+Inheritance everything inherits methods for a superclass.
+Code organization can be constructed to include methods in another class.
+Polymorphism can call the same method on the different object types even though it is doing different things behind the scenes.**

 ### Self Assessment: